The Starfish Assignment Welcomes You

 The idea is simple.
 Every day, police officers see people who need help.
 We use social media and email to connect our volunteers with those people in need.
-We specialize in micro actions--things like donating household goods, buying food, passing on gently used clothing, or accompanying someone to a government office.
+We specialize in micro actions--things like donating household goods, buying food, helping obtain school supplies, or accompanying someone to a government office.
 These tiny actions can add up to be a big deal for people who don't know where to start or who can't plan ahead because they're so focused on surviving day to day.

 Like us on Facebook, follow us on Twitter, or send us an email.
 We post on social media when needs are identified, or we email our volunteers for larger projects, and you pitch in when you're able.